ZhaFleY/recommendation-system-for-the-selection-of-apartments/README.md

 # recommendation-system-for-the-selection-of-apartments
-this system reccomend the most  suitable apartments from database based on the user's request in natural language
+this system recommend the most  suitable apartments from database based on the user's request in natural language